What Is Gypsum Plaster?

 The following are gypsum plastering disadvantages

-- Since the gypsum plaster retains the dampness from the outside, it cannot be used for the outside walls of the building.
+- Since the plaster retains the dampness from the outside, it cannot be used for the outside walls of the building.

-- For the same thickness of plaster, the gypsum plaster cost more than the traditional cement mortar plaster (cement and sand).
+- For the same thickness of plaster, gypsum cost more than traditional cement mortar plaster (cement and sand).
 Though, in areas where natural/river sand is hard to come by for construction, cement mortar plastering would require a 6 mm gypsum layer on top to finish it making cement plaster more costly.

-- The gypsum plaster cannot be stored for more than 3 months even in a dry place and conditions, otherwise, it deteriorates.
+- The plaster cannot be stored for more than 3 months even in a dry place and conditions, otherwise, it deteriorates.

-With fire resistance, low thermal conductivity, and very few shrinking cracks after drying the gypsum plaster is a popular choice as a plastering material.
+With fire resistance, low thermal conductivity, and very few shrinking cracks after drying gypsum is a popular choice as a plastering material.
 With its malleability, it can mold in any shape and gives a good aesthetic appearance to the building.

 You May Also Like: